-The Apple EarPods are simple yet well-designed and comfortable earbuds for casual listening.
-They're not the most versatile headphones as their open fit lets in a lot of noise, and they're a bit too unstable to run with (unlike the AirPods).
-But, on the upside, they're very easy-to-use, fit in almost any pockets, and have a decent if slightly bass-lacking sound.
+The Apple EarPods are simple but decent earbuds for casual listening.
+They're well-built, comfortable but not the most versatile headphones as their open fit lets in a lot of noise.
+They're also a bit too unstable to run with (unlike the AirPods).
+But, on the upside, they're very easy-to-use, fit in almost any pockets and have a decent if slightly bass-lacking sound.

 - Great portable design.

 Update 10/2/2017: The microphone has been tested with our new methodology, as explained here